Skip to content

 Creating Pages#

-In Project Structure, it is mentioned that the theme’s organizational strategy is to store all substantive content in the src/content directory, while the src/pages directory uses .mdx files to assemble content into structured, styled layouts.
+In Project Structure, it is mentioned that the theme’s organizational strategy is to store all substantive content in the src/content/ directory, while the src/pages/ directory uses .mdx files to assemble content into structured, styled layouts.

-Open any .mdx file in src/pages, and you’ll notice a similar structure: YAML frontmatter + imported Astro components + JSX with layout components nesting view components.
+Open any .mdx file in src/pages/, and you’ll notice a similar structure: YAML frontmatter + imported Astro components + JSX with layout components nesting view components.

-The frontmatter fields for pages content collection are defined by schema: pageSchemain src/content/schema.ts as follows:
+The theme defined all .mdx files in src/pages/ belong to the pages collection.
+The frontmatter fields for pages collection are defined by schema: pageSchema in src/content/schema.ts as follows:

 PropertyType (default)Description